svartalf/rust-battery/README.md

 `battery` provides a cross-platform unified API to a notebook batteries state.

-It's main goal is to wrap the OS-specific interfaces, cover all the hacks and legacy cases and get the batteries information (such as state of charge, energy rate, voltage and temperature) as a typed values, recalculated as necessary to be returned as a [SI measurement units](https://www.bipm.org/en/measurement-units/).
+Its main goal is to wrap the OS-specific interfaces, cover all the hacks and legacy cases and get the batteries information (such as state of charge, energy rate, voltage and temperature) as a typed values, recalculated as necessary to be returned as a [SI measurement units](https://www.bipm.org/en/measurement-units/).

 ## Supported platforms